oracle-livelabs/oracle-health/sample-workshop/LAB-4 Vectorize, load and evaluate/README.md

 1. Get the following information into a notepad or a script

-* Compartment OCID for "clinical-trials" compartment.
+* Compartment OCID for *clinical-trials* compartment.
 (Search on OCI console for compartments, click your compartment and copy the OCID)
 * Opensearch username - The username entered while provisioning Opensearch cluster (i,e *osmaster*)
 * Opensearch password - The password entered while provisioning Opensearch cluster
 * API end point Private IP from OCI Opensearch service console